viccon/sturdyc/README.md

 )
 ```

-Below are a few images where these metrics have been visualized in Grafana:
+Below are a few images where some of these metrics have been visualized in Grafana:

 <img width="939" alt="Screenshot 2024-05-04 at 12 36 43" src="https://github.com/viccon/sturdyc/assets/12787673/1f630aed-2322-4d3a-9510-d582e0294488">
-Here we can how often we're able to serve from memory.
+> Here we can how often we're able to serve from memory.

 <img width="942" alt="Screenshot 2024-05-04 at 12 37 39" src="https://github.com/viccon/sturdyc/assets/12787673/25187529-28fb-4c4e-8fe9-9fb48772e0c0">
-This image displays the number of items we have cached.
+> This image displays the number of items we have cached.

 <img width="941" alt="Screenshot 2024-05-04 at 12 38 04" src="https://github.com/viccon/sturdyc/assets/12787673/b1359867-f1ef-4a09-8c75-d7d2360726f1">
-This chart shows the batch sizes for the buffered refreshes.
+> This chart shows the batch sizes for the buffered refreshes.

 <img width="940" alt="Screenshot 2024-05-04 at 12 38 20" src="https://github.com/viccon/sturdyc/assets/12787673/de7f00ee-b14d-443b-b69e-91e19665c252">
-And lastly, we can see the average batch size of our refreshes for two different data sources.
+> And lastly, we can see the average batch size of our refreshes for two different data sources.

-You are also able to visualize evictions, forced evictions which occur when the
-cache has reached its capacity, as well as the distribution between the shards.

 # Generics